wso2/docs-is/en/includes/guides/admin-portal/manage-environments.md

 # Manage environments

-You can manage the development lifecycle of your applications by setting up the required environments as separate organizations.
+You can manage the development lifecycle of your applications by setting up the required environments as separate root organizations.

 For example, you may require a development environment and a preprod environment in addition to your organization's production environment.
 These environments will be used during the development and testing phases before you go into production.

 ## Define your environments

-Follow the steps below to create a separate organization to represent each environment you require.
+Follow the steps below to create a separate organization (root) to represent each environment you require.

-1. Go to the organization list and click **New**.
+1. Go to the root organization list and click **New**.

-2. Enter a name and description for your organization and click **Create**.
+2. Enter a name and description for your organization (root) and click **Create**.

     Use unique organization names to identify the environments.
 For example, if your business organization is Bifrost, you may use the following convention: